Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **P"nnn" parameter for "dht-humidity", "bme-pressure" and "bme-humidity**

-DHT sensors provide a primary temperature output and an additional output providing humidity.
+* DHT sensors provide a primary temperature output and an additional output providing humidity.
 To access the humidity output of a DHT sensor you must first configure the primary sensor of type "dht21" or "dht22".
 Then you can configure "dht-humidity" to be attached to the DHT sensor's secondary output, by specifying port ```P"Snnn.1"``` where **nnn** is the sensor number of the primary sensor.

-Similarly, BME280 sensors provide a primary temperature output and two additional outputs providing pressure and humidity.
+* Similarly, BME280 sensors provide a primary temperature output and two additional outputs providing pressure and humidity.
 To access the additional output of a BME280 sensor you must first configure the primary sensor of type "bme280".
 Then you can configure sensor "bme-pressure" to be attached to the BME280 sensor's secondary output, by specifying port ```P"Snnn.1"``` where nnn is the sensor number of the primary sensor; and you can configure sensor "bme-humidity" to be attached to the BME280 sensor's secondary output by specifying port ```P"Snnn.2"```.
 If the BME280 is connected to a CAN-connected expansion board then you must also prefix the port name with the CAN address of that board, e.g. ```P"10.S20.1"```.

+**Additional notes on parameters for Duet 3 ADC daughterboard**

+* **Y"sensor_type"**  "ads131.chan0.u" or "ads131.chan0.b" depending on whether unipolar or bipolar operation is required
+* **P"pin_name"** <br>**Channel 0**: "spi.cs0" if using a 6HC main board, "spi.cs1" for other main boards; except that if this daughter board is fitted on top of another Duet3D daughter board then add 2 to the cs number. <br>**Channel 1**: "Sxx.1" where xx is the sensor number of the first channel <br>(note you need to prepend the expansion board CAN address if the sensor is on an expansion board)
+* **Bnnn** the reading required when the ADC reading is at minimum (typically with 0V output from the sensor).
+Defaults to 0 if not provided.
+* **Cnnn** the reading required when the ADC reading is at maximum (typically with 10V output from the sensor).
+Defaults to 100 if not provided.

 ### Examples
 <br>